remigenet/TKAN/README.md

 ])
 ```

-You can find a more complete example with comparison with LSTM in the example folder.
+You can find a more complete example with comparison with other models in the example folder.

-### Activation Function Flexibility

-TKAN layers are highly flexible with regards to activation functions.
-They can be configured using various types of activations:
-- *Callable classes*: Custom classes like BSplineActivation allow for sophisticated configurations.
-- *Integers or floats*: Specify an initial exponent for a simple power spline activation.
-- *None*: Defaults to BSplineActivation with an order of 3.
-- *Strings*: Utilizes standard TensorFlow activation functions.

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]